SAP/jenkins-library/DEVELOPMENT.md

 }

 func runStep(options *stepOptions, utils myStepUtils) error {
+    ...
+    exists, err := utils.fileExists(path)
+    ...
 }
 ```

-Your `runStep()` function now takes an interface, and in your tests, you can provide a mocking implementation
+In your tests, you would provide a mocking implementation of this interface provide that to tested functions.
-of this interface.

 #### Global Function Pointers